edgarv24/CS314-Project/reports/design.md

 * The user interface has a popup that shows the server settings with labels name, type, version, and url.

 # Sprint 2
+### User Interface
+Changes made to the UI include four new components named Where Am I, Where Is, Find Distance and Find Places.
+They will be placed underneath the leaflet map.

+* Where Is Component: Open a popup when clicked which will have two input fields for latitude and longitude and a button to submit the inputs, then display a marker in the location that the user entered.

+* Find Distance Component: Open a popup when clicked, which will have input fields for the latitude and longitude of both locations and a submit button which, when pressed, will reveal the distance and then display markers for both locations with a line between them.

+* Find Places Component: Open a popup when clicked, which will have an input field for the user to search for a name of a location and a list of matching locations will appear.
+The user can click on one to display a marker for the location.

+### Component Hierarchy
+Modifications to the component hierarchy are being made to integrate new functionality.
+Components will be made for the Find Places, Find Distance, and Where Is epics.
+This will allow the user to input coordinates or locations to shift and update the Leaflet map in the Atlas component.
+These components will lift state up to the Atlas component so that the map is synced with the current request and location data.
+* Atlas renders the Find Places, Find Distance, and Where Is popup components when they are requested and enabled.
+* These three components might be combined into a single dynamic component with a dropdown select for the current method of input.

+### Class Diagram
+The changes to the class diagram were minor.
+The Microserver is now interacting with RequestDistance.java and RequestFind.java, two classes that we have to implement that will extend RequestHeader.java.
+This is done to support the v2 protocol and enable the server to determine what kind of request to build.

 # Sprint 3
 # Sprint 4
 # Sprint 5